Aatrox103/Aatrox103.github.io/_pages/about.md

 - *2023.09 - 2028.07 (Expected)*, PhD Candidate, University of Science and Technology of China (USTC).
 - *2019.09 - 2023.07*, Bachelor, University of Science and Technology of China (USTC).
 - *2016.09 - 2019.07*, Chengdu No. 7 High School.

+# 🎖 Honors and Awards
+- *2025.10* National Scholarship